This is a rather niche post, but over the last week I ran into an issue where

 which is simple but lightly documented, is to set publishNotReadyAddresses=True

-in question.
+on the Services which point to the StatefulSet in question.
 This resolves the chicken-and-egg

 situation: the DNS records are created regardless of pod readiness, discovery can occur and

-s can set themselves up.
+the StatefulSets can set themselves up.
 None of this is rocket science, but hopefully I’ve

 stuffed enough keywords in here to make the fix easily discoverable for the next person to